Golden Chicken Broth (Brodo di Pollo)

 Notes

-1. Tools: stockpot: 10 qt/L or larger (16qt/L is ideal to accommodate double the amount), large bowls, skimmer or slotted spoon, ladle, large sieve
+2. Tools: stockpot: 10 qt/L or larger (16qt/L is ideal to accommodate double the amount), large bowls, skimmer or slotted spoon, ladle, large sieve

-3. Note, if the meat is left in the broth while cooling, it reabsorbs some of the broth.
+4. Note, if the meat is left in the broth while cooling, it reabsorbs some of the broth.

-4. Refrigerate: Keeps in the refrigerator for about 3 days.
+5. Refrigerate: Keeps in the refrigerator for about 3 days.

-5. Freeze: Keeps well in the freezer for about 3 months.
+6. Freeze: Keeps in the freezer for about 3 months.
 It’s convenient to fill containers of various sizes.
 We usually fill 2, 4 and 5 cup (475,950,1200ml) containers, as well as an ice tray for adding cubes of broth to various dishes.
 Tip: Labeling containers with content, quantity, and date is very helpful for later.

-Tried this recipe?Let us know how it was!
-Give a star rating and comment below.
+Tried this recipe?Let us know about it!
+Give a star rating & comment below.

 Course: Basics, First Course